KasRoid/EchoKit/README.md

 EchoKit offers eight logging levels for monitoring and debugging:

+- **notice**

-- **notice**: Typically used for less important messages that may be useful in tracking application flow.
+Typically used for less important messages that may be useful in tracking application flow.

+- **info**

-- **info**: Provides general information about application processes, often used for regular operations.
+Provides general information about application processes, often used for regular operations.

+- **debug**

-- **debug**: Offers detailed debugging information helpful during development to diagnose problems.
+Offers detailed debugging information helpful during development to diagnose problems.

+- **trace**

-- **trace**: Provides more granular debugging information than `debug`, capturing step-by-step tracing of operations.
+Provides more granular debugging information than `debug`, capturing step-by-step tracing of operations.

+- **warning**

-- **warning**: Indicates a possible issue or unexpected situation that isn't necessarily an error but requires attention.
+Indicates a possible issue or unexpected situation that isn't necessarily an error but requires attention.

+- **error**

-- **error**: Represents a failure or issue that disrupts normal operation but doesn't cause the program to terminate.
+Represents a failure or issue that disrupts normal operation but doesn't cause the program to terminate.

+- **fault**

-- **fault**: Signifies a serious failure that can potentially corrupt application state or require a restart to recover.
+Signifies a serious failure that can potentially corrupt application state or require a restart to recover.

+- **critical**

-- **critical**: Used for extremely severe errors that may cause premature termination and require immediate attention.
+Used for extremely severe errors that may cause premature termination and require immediate attention.

 ---